ArctosDB/documentation-wiki/_how_to/How-to-Manage-a-Collection-in-Arctos.markdown

     EXAMPLE: http://www.nmnaturalhistory.org/bioscience/bioscience-collections

-If a colelction does not have an external website, you may want to use the Arctos details page for the collection here.
+If a collection does not have an external website, you may want to use the Arctos details page for the collection here.

     EXAMPLE: https://arctos.database.museum/collection/NMMNH:Paleo